FreeClimbAPI/nodejs-sdk/docs/source/percl/percl.rst

     Build a Pause PerCL command.

-    :length: {integer} The length in millisecond Persephony will wait silently before continuing on.
+    :length: {integer} The length in millisecond FreeClimb will wait silently before continuing on.

     :returns: {{Pause}} An object representing a Pause command.